GenericMappingTools/gmt/doc/rst/source/datasets/remote-data.rst

 resolution in the original grid or image.
 To improve responsiveness, the larger files (i.e., currently for node spacings 05m and smaller) have been split into smaller tiles.
 When the 06m or lower resolution files are accessed the first time we download the entire file, regardless of your selected region (**-R**).
-However, for the tiled data sets we only download the tiles that intersect your selected region the first time they are referenced. **Note**: The mask grids are not tiled as they are very small even for 15s resolution (due to byte format and effective compression), and neither are images (at least for as long as GMT does not have the capability of blending image tiles - this may change in the future).
+However, for the tiled datasets we only download the tiles that intersect your selected region the first time they are referenced. **Note**: The mask grids are not tiled as they are very small even for 15s resolution (due to byte format and effective compression), and neither are images (at least for as long as GMT does not have the capability of blending image tiles - this may change in the future).